CSaltx/cinematch/INSTALL.md

      ```
 2. To run the web platform:
    - Open a new terminal window.
-   - Navigate to the frontend folder:
+   - Navigate to the frontend/chat-app folder:
      ```bash
      npm start
      ```